Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/23-setup-the-tests/+page.md

 ### Continuing our testing journey

 Let's jump straight into testing!
-But ... where do we start?
+But where do we start?

 Easy!
-Let's call `forge -coverage`:
+Let's call `forge coverage`:

 ```
 Analysing contracts...